Superformula/cloud-backend-test/README.md

   ```

 - **Preparation for e2e testing and running the service locally**

   Dynamodb deployment in local docker environment

   ```bash
   npm run docker:local-db
   ```

-  | *NOTE* Before running this command, ensure you have installed and running docker in your machine.
+  | *NOTE* Before running this command, ensure you have installed and running Docker on your machine.

 - **Unit Test**